rnestler/rnestler.github.io/content/articles/2025/2025-02-22_improving_my_raspberry_pi_based_media_system.rst

 <https://mopidy.com/ext/mpd/>`_ extension, also available from the `AUR
 <https://aur.archlinux.org/packages/mopidy-mpd>`_.

-To make it usable we need to make it listen on all interfaces, both IPv4 and IPv6:
+By default mopidy-mpd is only available from localhost.
+To make it usable from the network we need to configure it to listen on all interfaces for both IPv4 and IPv6:

 .. code-block:: ini